 We all know that breast cancer is a well-known disease that is difficult to treat.
 The best chance of treating cancer lies in early detection.
 If the cancer symptoms set in, it may be in its advanced stage and difficult to treat.

 Currently, mammograms that are used to detect early cancer detection miss about 20 percent of cases.
 An 80% success rate is good enough but it is far from ideal.
-However, Google’s AI has already proven its capability of improving detection rates.
+However, Google’s artificial intelligence technology has already proven its capability of improving detection rates.

 To prove, Google fed its AI 76,000 “de-identified” mammograms from UK women and 15,000 from US women.
 It was put to test in a separate data set that contained mammograms from over 25,000 UK residents and 3000 US residents.